 VIETNAM: US-Vietnam POW/MIA Consultations were held September 26th, led by JPAC Commander Maj Gen Kelly McKeague, USAF, with DPMO, DIA's Stony Beach and Embassy-Hanoi participation.
 A commemorative dinner was held the night before to celebrate recent years of steadily improving POW/MIA cooperation.
 Although invited to attend, the League's Chairman of the Board regretted and sent a letter that was read aloud and well-received, according to the JPAC Commander.
 The Joint Field Activity (JFA) in Vietnam, scheduled for November, was initially postponed due to lack of funding.
-Once agreement was reached on a Continuing Resolution to temporarily fund the government, the Vietnam JFA was back on, though significantly reduced in scope and now completed.
+Once agreement was reached on a Continuing Resolution to temporarily fund the government, the Vietnam JFA was back on, though significantly reduced in scope.
+It is now concluded, and the team has returned to Hawaii.